khalledalkarmi/moviesApp/README.md

 To run it on your computer FORK the repository and clone it.

-Get your API key from [Here](http://www.omdbapi.com/apikey.aspx), after reseving the key in the app.
-JS replace key with your own key as a STRING, making sure to double-quote "Your Key".
+Get your API key from [Here](http://www.omdbapi.com/apikey.aspx), after reseving the key in the app.js file replace key with your own key as a STRING, making sure to double-quote "Your Key".
 ```javascript
  let key = config.SECRET_API_KEY
 ```